Can CCL19 Predict Chronic Lyme Disease Symptoms?

 Management strategies discussed in the literature include:

-- Symptom-based treatments for pain and fatigue
+- Symptom-based treatment for pain and fatigue

 - Behavioral and cognitive interventions

-- Further evaluation in selected cases
+- Neurologic evaluation in selected cases

 Some clinicians have explored additional antibiotic therapy in certain situations, although this approach remains an area of ongoing study.